 After studies at the Museum School in Boston and a degree in film from NYU's Tisch School, Marion started her film career on PBS specials and NOVA episodes in New York.
 Her stint on the Frontline show “Who Killed Adam Mann,” a Columbia-Dupont award-winning film on fatal child abuse, convinced her it was time to leave the city.
 Several moves later (including summers at the International Film and Television Workshops) Marion settled in Vermont to stay.

-Marion was able to satisfy her passion for the outdoors specializing in shooting and editing action sports like skiing, snowboarding, mountain biking for network broadcast and commercials airing on PBS, NBC, CBS, ESPN, History Channel, Oxygen and Spike TV.
-Later she created Madmotion, LLC. to provided video services for a wide variety of broadcast and non-broadcast clients including Blue Cross and Blue Shield, the PBS series Birdwatch, The Vermont Department of Tourism, Vermont Ski Areas Association, The Vermont Lottery, Killingon and Okemo Resorts, Farm & Wilderness Foundation and The American Lighting Association while continuing her broadcast sports work.
+Marion was able to satisfy her passion for the outdoors specializing in shooting and editing action sports like skiing, snowboarding, running and mountain biking for network broadcast and commercials airing on PBS, NBC, CBS, ESPN, History Channel, Oxygen and Spike TV.
+She created Madmotion, LLC. to provided video services for a wide variety of broadcast and non-broadcast clients including Blue Cross and Blue Shield, the PBS series Birdwatch, The Vermont Department of Tourism, Vermont Ski Areas Association, The Vermont Lottery, Killingon and Okemo Resorts, Farm & Wilderness Foundation and The American Lighting Association while continuing her broadcast sports work.

 In 2019 Marion founded Interview Lessons to share her knowledge with podcasters and filmmakers.

 Marion's profile on Picabo Street's show "Women of Winter."